Chart Color Schemes

 Rye performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-The area's university qualification rate is 24.2%, significantly lower than Greater Melbourne's average of 37.0%.
+The region's university qualification rate is 24.2%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most prevalent at 16.8%, followed by postgraduate qualifications (4.4%) and graduate diplomas (3.0%).
-Vocational credentials are held by 40.6% of residents aged 15 and above, with advanced diplomas at 13.7% and certificates at 26.9%.
-Educational participation is high, with 25.8% of residents currently enrolled in formal education.
+Vocational credentials are held by 40.6% of residents aged 15+, with advanced diplomas at 13.7% and certificates at 26.9%.
+Educational participation is high, with 25.8% of residents currently enrolled in formal education: 9.8% in primary, 7.2% in secondary, and 3.2% in tertiary education.

 Frequently Asked Questions - Education